UCI Adult Dataset or Census Income¶

 }

-// Finally, print an evaluation on train and test datasets.
+// Finally, print an evaluation on train and test dataset.

 must.M(commandline.ReportEval(trainer, trainEvalDS, testEvalDS))